Richardaeld/MonaMemorabilia/README.md

 # Live Prototype Demo and Wireframe
 + An active prototype can be found [here](https://richardaeld.github.io/MonaMemorabilia/ "Web Page") at GitHub.
-+ The wireframe PNG's can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/wireframe "Wireframe") also embedded at GitHub.
++ The wireframe images used to help design this webpage can be found [here](https://github.com/Richardaeld/MonaMemorabilia/tree/master/assets/wireframe "Wireframe").

 # UX Choices
 ![display-responsiveness](assets/images/display-devices.png "display-responsiveness")